 The pandemic accelerated development of artificial intelligence and automation.
 Now students as young as pre-K are learning to code.
 The pandemic forced laboratories, factories, and warehouses around the world to replace humans with robots.
 As the world reopens,...

 Between COVID vaccines and mass lockdowns, humanity just experienced some of the largest medical and health experiments ever.
-This made it harder for STEM students to continue their own studies and transformed STEM university education.
+This made it harder for STEMM students to continue their own studies and transformed STEMM university education.
 From accessing cadavers for...

 These doctors are here to teach everybody, on several platforms.
 Americans spend at least four hours a day looking at their phones.
 In 2020, 59 percent of American internet users looked online for health information.
 Social media is an efficient way to reach diverse,...